CaptainNapkins/personal-site/_posts/SpaceHeroes CTF 2023 - Engine Failure/2023-06-23-SpaceHeroesCTF2023.md

+---
+layout: post
+title:  "SpaceHeroesCTF 2023"
+date:   "2023-06-23"
+categories: [ctf, pwn]
+usemathjax: false
+---

-The write-ups for these couple challenges are quite late (this CTF happened from April 21 to April 23 2023) however I have decided it is time to start a blog documenting my CTF write-ups.
+The write-ups for these couple challenges are quite late (this CTF happened from April 21 to April 23 2023), however, I have decided it is time to start a blog documenting my CTF write-ups.

 The SpaceHeroes CTF put on by FITSEC over at Florida Tech was a really fun CTF and I am happy that I contributed the solve to `Engine Failure`. `Cardassian Targeting System II` was originally solved by another member of my team and I decided to revisit it and solve it myself **a few weeks after the competition ended.**

 Without further ado, let's hop in.

 # "Engine Failure" | Category: Pwn
 From the author, we are given a binary and a  glibc library `libc.so.6` file to download.
-The appearance of a libc file suggests that we might have to perform a return to libc attack to call a shell.
+The appearance of a libc file suggests that we might have to perform a return to libc attack to spawn a shell.
 But first, let's have a look at some of the protections on the binary.
 Checksec can be used to view any protections that the binary was compiled with.

 ![](checksec-output-ef.png)